dekoza/mtgpl/FUT.rst

 :mtgtip:`Bitter Ordeal<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/8/2879e7a1-0256-4116-be22-7c9972e4ce0b.jpg?1562903258|https://scryfall.com/card/fut/80/bitter-ordeal?utm_source=api>`
    Search target player's library for a card and exile it.
-Then that player shuffles their library.
+Then that player shuffles.

    Gravestorm (When you cast this spell, copy it for each permanent put into a graveyard this turn.
 You may choose new targets for the copies.)